Gahan

-Gahan (and its variant Gahame) is a surname with several different origins.
-One origin of the surname is from a reduced form of McGahan, which is in turn an Anglicised form of the Irish language Mac Eacháin, meaning "son of Eachán".
-Another origin of the name, in Leinster, is from a reduced form of the Irish language Ó Gaoithin, meaning "descendant of Gaoithín".
-The personal name Gaoithín is a diminutive of gaoth, meaning "wise", or "wind".
+Gahan is a surname with several different origins.
+The most common origin of the name comes from "Ó Gaoithín" meaning "descendant of Gaoithín" a Leinster family who were formerly chiefs of Síol Éalaigh and today are most commonly found in County Carlow and County Wexford.
 In Connacht, Ó Gaoithin is sometimes Anglicised as Wynne or Wyndham.
+Another origin of the surname is from a reduced form of McGahan, which is in turn an Anglicised form of the Irish language Mac Eacháin, meaning "son of Eachán".
 Occasionally, the surname Gahan may be an Anglicised form of the Irish language Mac Gaoithín, meaning "son of Gaoithín", although the more common Anglicised form of this Gaelic name is McGeehan in Ulster.